teamniteo/handbook/work-process.md

 - The Scrum Master and Product Owner verify if the User Story is well defined.
   * If it is not they assign people from whom they want to receive feedback for better definition of the User Story.
   * Once these people post their feedback, they unassign themselves from the User Story.
-- Once the Scrum Master and Product Owner agree that the User Stories well defined, they add ``✋ [vote]`` prefix to the title of the User Story.
+- Once the Scrum Master and Product Owner agree that the User Storie is well defined, they add ``✋ [vote]`` prefix to the title of the User Story.
 At that point, Scrum Master and/or Product Owner assign people from whom they want to receive User Story Points estimation.
-With this online poker planning begins.
+With this, online poker planning begins.
 - At the end of the online poker planning, Story Points are added to the User Story.
 - The User Story is now prepared to be moved to the top of the User Story Pyramid stack.